valkdigital/ui-kit/README.md

 ## Playground

-You can see an extensive documented web preview of the component library by running `yarn && yarn storybook` in the examples directory.
+You can see an extensive documented web preview of the component library by running `yarn && yarn storybook` in the example directory.
 With the use of storybook you'll be able to see each component with the following topics:

 - Preview
 - Props overview